What is LEDNet?

 In 2018, our key focus areas are waste and circular economy, air quality and transport, digital solutions, financial strategy and peer learning.
 You can find out more about all of these, below.

 LEDNet works with a wide range of local and national government, private and third sector stakeholders to achieve its objectives.
-We have permanent representatives from the Greater London Authority and Transport for London who attend our meetings, and we collaborate with the Association of Directors of Environment, Planning and Transport on common issues.
+We have permanent representatives from the Greater London Authority and Transport for London who attend our meetings, and we collaborate with the Association of Directors of Environment, Economy, Planning and Transport on common issues.

 LEDNet has permanent representatives on the following boards: